gardener/gardener/docs/proposals/26-workload-identity.md

-As the tokens will usually have lifetime shorter than the period between two reconciliations, it is essential that the token creation and management are decoupled from the current control loops of gardenlet and implemented by a dedicated controller, also running in the gardenlet controller manager.
+As the tokens will usually have lifetime shorter than the period between two reconciliations, it is essential that the token creation and management are decoupled from the current control loops of gardenlet and implemented by a dedicated controller, also running as part of the gardenlet.
 Forced renewal of the tokens will be performed when the resource referring `WorkloadIdentity`s is annotated with `gardener.cloud/operation=renew-workload-identity-token`.
 The annotation is deliberately not set on the `WorkloadIdentity` because single `WorkloadIdentity` can be used by multiple shoots potentially running on different seeds, i.e. multiple controllers would be responsible to react on the annotation which is usually fine, but all of them would have to negotiate when the operation is completed and the annotation to be removed.

 To achieve the restriction only gardenlet to create or refresh tokens in the seed cluster, but not any other controller running there, a new CRD